r1wtn/rice_yield_CNN/README.md

 # Rice Yield CNN

 Rice Yield CNN is a model to estimate the rice yield based on RGB image of rice canopy at harvest.
 The model is developed based on more than 22,000 images and yield database collected across 7 countries.
+This project is the implementation of the paper "[Deep learning-based estimation of rice yield using RGB image](https://www.researchsquare.com/article/rs-1026695/v1)".

 ## Performance